saucy-tech/saucy-tech/README.md

 # Hi there 👋

 I'm a Full Stack Software Engineer and Product Manager working in Atlanta.
-I like to try out new technologies and currently learning things to transform myself into bitcoin developer.
-Self learned solidity and rust.
+I like to try out new technologies and currently learning things to transform myself into a bitcoin developer.

 ## About me